matzew/kn-connector-source-timer/README.md

 ./mvnw package -Dquarkus.kubernetes.deploy=true
 ```

-This connects to the current Kubernetes cluster that you are connected with (e.g. via `kubectl`).
+This connects to the current Kubernetes cluster that you are connected with (e.g. via `kubectl config set-context --current --namespace $1`).

 You may change the target namespace with `-Dquarkus.kubernetes.namespace=my-namesapce`.